-The Goat Trails [CLOSED] is a 3.3 mile moderately trafficked loop trail located near Palm Springs, CA that features a river and is rated as moderate.
+The Goat Trails is a 3.3 mile moderately trafficked loop trail located near Palm Springs, CA that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
+Dogs and horses are also able to use this trail.

 very challenging but wide trail hike great scenery when you reach higher elevation great views of the valley. it was not a marked trail head but its behind Vons gas station easy parking right at the gate. when you get to the end of the trail there are so many options to continue on. you can be there for days. this and bump and grind are my favorites.